Quantum tomography explains quantum mechanics: Conclusion

 Though very elementary, our notion of a detector and the associated formal notion of a discrete quantum measure is very flexible and accounts for all basic aspects of practical measurement processes.

 The new approach is indifferent to the microscopic cause of detection events.
 It cleanly separates the experimentally relevant formal aspects of the quantum measurement process from the controversial issues of quantum foundations.
 In this way, a clear formal definition of measurement is possible without touching the quantum measurement problem related to the dynamical origins of the measurement results.

 No idealization is involved.
-It is absolutely clear what a measurement amounts to and how accurately it may represent theoretical quantum values in operational terms.
+It is absolutely clear what a measurement amounts to, and how accurately it may represent theoretical quantum values in operational terms.
 It was pointed out that to fully solve the quantum measurement problem, more research is needed on the characterization of quantum systems that are nonstationary on experimentally directly accessible time scales.

 Quantum theory is much more than a probability theory.
 It predicts lots of nonprobabilistic stuff, such as spectra of all sorts, mechanical, optical and electrical properties of materials, stability of chemical compounds and chemical reaction rates.
 These nonprobabilistic predictions of quantum theory are derived from the deterministic evolution of the quantum state.
-The quantum evolution is characterized as Hamiltonian dynamics on the Poisson manifold of normalized density operators.
+The quantum evolution is characterized in the conservative case as Hamiltonian dynamics on the Poisson manifold of normalized density operators.

 Quantum expectations figuring in the derivations of these results have the meaning of objective quantum values, independent of a probability interpretation The latter is needed only when averaging actual repeated measurements of individually unpredictable events.
 Thus the situation is completely analogous to that of classical mechanics, and a notion of intrinsic quantum probability is superfluous.